ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>A chance of rain showers.
 Partly cloudy, with a low around 58.
-East wind around 6 mph.
+Southeast wind around 5 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>A chance of rain showers before 7am, then a chance of showers and thunderstorms.
 Mostly cloudy, with a high near 69.
 East
-         northeast wind 6 to 9 mph.
+         northeast wind 5 to 9 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">